oapostrophe/oapostrophe.github.io/_posts/2021-07-17-whos-selling-my-info.md

 What do Best Buy, Hulu, and CNN have in common?
 It's hard to see, but for California residents, there's a new link on their homepage, along with 35.8% of other top US websites.

 The California Consumer Privacy Act (CCPA), which began enforcement July 2020, mandates that websites which sell users' information post a link titled "Do Not Sell My Personal Information" allowing them to opt out.
 CCPA requires that such links be "clear and conspicuous"; however, [my summery 2020 research](https://oapostrophe.github.io/ccpa-study/) revealed that most are anything but.
 Most of these links are in small font, placed in an inconspicuous location buried within a list of rarely-visited page sections like "Terms and Conditions" and "Legal Information."
 Users often have to scroll, sometimes a great distance, to the bottom of the page in order to even see these links.
-This makes them hard to spot and unlikely to be used—on an experimental website, I found that just **1%** of users interacted with this style of link design.
+This makes them hard to spot and unlikely to be used—on an experimental website, I found that just **1% of users** interacted with this link design.

 ![A typical CCPA Link]({{site.baseurl}}/assets/images/ccpa1/ccpa-link.png)